-Of the many French casino table games that have found popularity over time, roulette is one that came to the fore in the 18th century.
+Of the many French casino table games that have found popularity over time, roulette is one that came to the forefront in the 18th century.
 Wealthy aristocrats and landed gentry watched intently as a wheel with numbered pockets spun in one direction while a small ball rolled in the opposite direction around the wheel’s outer edge.

-Excited players would place their bets where they thought the ball would land, with each bet corresponding to a specific number or group of numbers.
+Excited players would place their bets on where they thought the ball would land, with each bet corresponding to a specific number or group of numbers.
 As the wheel slowed down, the ball would eventually come to a stop in one of the numbered pockets.
-The winning bets were paid out based on the odds of each type of bet and payout structure of the specific roulette game being played.
+The winning bets were paid out based on the odds of each type of bet and the payout structure of the specific roulette game being played.

 This was – and remains – the basic game of roulette.

-Here is a quick guide to what call bets are, how they’re placed, why they can be some of the best roulette bets to make, as well as a few strategies to get you going at the tables like a pro.
+Here is a quick guide to what roulette call bets are, how they’re placed, why they can be some of the best roulette bets to make, as well as a few strategies to get you going at the tables like a pro.

 Roulette Basics